Who From the 2008 Phillies Will Make it Onto the Wall of Fame?

 PHILADELPHIA – OCTOBER 29: The Philadelphia Phillies celebrate after they won 4-3 against the Tampa Bay Rays during the continuation of game five of the 2008 MLB World Series on October 29, 2008 at Citizens Bank Park in Philadelphia, Pennsylvania.

-Obviously, Jimmy Rollins is a lock.
+Jimmy Rollins is next.
 He is the best SS in team history, and should honestly be in the Hall of Fame.
 470 steals, 231 HRs, 115 triples.
 He is one of just 4 players to ever hit 20+ homers, 20+ doubles, 20+ triples, and steal 20 bases in a single season.
 For me, he was always the best guy on that team.

 The last of the trifecta.
 Jimmy, Ryan, and Chase.
 The Sabermetrics would tell you he was the best of the 3 too.
 His WAR, if you go by that stat, is the 5th best in team history.
-Personally, I still say Jimmy is better, but no one will argue that Chase isn’t also a legend.
-The Phillies may have to do something where all 3 of them go on in the same year because it would feel wrong to pick one over the others to go up first.
-Have one big ceremony celebrating all 3 of them.
+Personally, I still say Jimmy is better, but no one will argue that Chase isn't also a legend.
+And as of now, he stands the best chance to make the Hall of Fame, getting 39.8 % of the vote in just his 2nd year on the ballot.

 Being on teams with Roy Halladay and Cliff Lee, people sometimes forget how great Cole Hamels was.
 But he is genuinely one of the best pitchers in team history.
 In 10 seasons with the Phillies, he has an ERA of 3.30.
 The one blotch on his time with the Phillies was that 2009 season.
 Every other year, he was an Ace, including 2008 when he was the World Series MVP.